Action (piano)

 The piano action mechanism (also known as the key action mechanism or simply the action) of a piano or other musical keyboard is the mechanical assembly which translates the depression of the keys into rapid motion of a hammer, which creates sound by striking the strings.
 Action can refer to that of a piano or other musical keyboards, including the electronic or digital stage piano and synthesizer, on which some models have "weighted keys", which simulate the touch and feel of an acoustic piano.
-The design of the key action mechanism determines the "weighted keys" feeling; that is, the feeling of the heaviness of the touch of the keys."A professional pianist is likely to care most about the piano's action, because that is what controls its responsiveness and relative lightness--or heaviness--of touch.
+The design of the key action mechanism determines the "weight" of the keys, i.e., the force required to sound a note or striking power.
+"A professional pianist is likely to care most about the piano's action, because that is what controls its responsiveness and relative lightness--or heaviness--of touch.
 Roughly speaking, a piano's action is light when its keys fall easily under the fingers, and heavy when a noticeable downward thrust is required.
 The action, in short, is what makes a piano playable or not to an individual musician."

 History

-The piano action was the important innovation that Bartolomeo Cristofori created when he invented the piano in 1698.
-Other than in the action, the first pianos were quite similar in construction to contemporary harpsichords.
+The string hammer action was the important innovation that Bartolomeo Cristofori created when he invented the pianoforte; Cristofori is credited with building his first instrument by 1700.
+Although similar hammer actions were devised at about the same time by Marius (1716) and Christoph Gottlieb Schröter (1717), Cristofori was the only one of these three to actually construct an instrument.
+Alfred Dolge notes the first pianos were quite similar in construction to contemporary harpsichords, while incorporating key features of the clavichord, including the soundboard, metal strings, and percussive-string method of creating sounds.

 With the piano, a hammer strikes the string, whereas with a harpsichord, a mechanism plucks the string.
-Cristofori's action already embodied many of the principles still found in 2000-era actions.
+Cristofori's improved escapement action (1720) embodied many of the principles still found in 2000-era actions.
 It used levers to magnify the small motion of the piano key into a large motion of the hammer, and was arranged so that the very last part of the hammer's motion before striking the string would be purely the result of inertia and not propelled by the key; this prevents the key from pressing the felt-covered hammer firmly into the string, which would damp and stop the string vibrations and the sound.

-After Cristofori's death in 1731, a number of piano makers (for instance, Gottfried Silbermann) built pianos with actions that were essentially copies of Cristofori's.
-Others produced quite different actions, often simpler and less effective ones.
-In the 1770s, the Augsburg builder Johann Andreas Stein developed an entirely new action in which the orientation of the hammer was reversed, with the hammer head closer to the player.
-This "Viennese" action was widely used by makers in Vienna, and was the action of pianos played by Haydn, Mozart, and Beethoven.
-It survived in Viennese pianos almost to the end of the 19th century.